iontail/basecode/README.md

 # 🧠 Research Base Template

 > A modular and extensible codebase for deep learning research.
-> Easily adaptable for classification, detection, or multimodal tasks.
+> Easily adaptable for various tasks

 This repository provides a clean and reusable foundation for a wide range of research projects in computer vision, audio, and multimodal learning.
 It is designed to support **rapid prototyping**, **structured experimentation**, and **modular customization**.